dykyi-roman/book-summary/ddd-in-php.md

 The Application Layer takes commands from the User Interface Layer and translates these commands to use case invocations on the domain layer.
 The Application Layer also provides transaction control for business operations.
 Include:

+• MVC

+• DTO

-• Controller
+• Validator

-• View
+• Facade

-• Event
+• Mapper

 ## <a name="DomainLayer"><h2>Domain Layer</h2></a>
 The Domain Layer contains the real business logic, but does not contain any infrastructure specific code.
 The infrastructure specific implementation is provided by the Infrastructure Layer.
 Include: